leojean890/competitive-programming/topcoder/mm146/readme.txt

-maximize the amount of sized-K-CCs with minimum of moves (switch with neighbors)
+maximize the amount of sized-K-CCs with minimum of moves (a move = switch between neighbors)

 reached score = 0.61*best